mindfulness3stages/Mindfulness/README.md

 ## Development of Mindfulness in Three Stages

 This is the website for the paper "Reflections on Athletes’ Mindfulness Skills Development: Fitts and Posner’s (1967) Three Stages of Learning" (Kee, in press).
-This article was accepted for publication in Journal of Sport Psychology in Action.
+This article will appear in Journal of Sport Psychology in Action sometime in 2019.
+The DOI for the article is https://doi.org/10.1080/21520704.2018.1549640.
+The accepted postprint can be downloaded here.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.